 To learn more about smart contracts and security audits, and how you can better do your own research - visit CertiK.com/resources

-To learn more about flash loans, visit CertiK.com/resources.
+To learn more about online attacks visit CertiK.com/resources.